Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 There is a lot of code here.
 You need to start digging in and figuring out how it works.

 After playing the game/using the code the next step is reading the code and making small changes and improvements.

 ## Objectives

+- Install ESLint
+- Use the linter to improve refactor and anaylze code
 - Define Scope
   - Local scope
   - Global Scope
+  - Function scope
-- Use const, let, and var to define variables in a scope
+- Use `const`, `let`, and `var` to define variables in a scope
     - Block scope
     - Function Scope
 - Identify the scope of variables and functions
   - Define Closure
   - Identify the scope of variables captured by Closure
 - Use template strings

+## ESLint to the Rescue!

+What's linting?
+Linting is the process of cleaning up your code.
+The linter follows a guide.
+We will use the Airbnb style guide.
+You can think of this process as updating your code to the standard used by Airbnb.

+1. Install ESLint
+  - Fix all linting errors
+  - Take notes on any linter suggestions that you can't solve or don't understand.
+  - Instructions:
+    - Navigate the terminal to your directory
+    - `npm init -y`
+    - `npm install eslint`
+    - `eslint --init` answer the questions:
+      - use a popular style guide
+      - Airbnb
+      - Do you use React: No
+      - Format for config file: JavaScript
+      - Would you like to install now: Yes
+    - Install ESLint extension in the code editor
+      - Code > Preferences > Extensions
+      - Search: eslint
+      - Click: Install
+    -
+    - You may have to close and reopen your project
+  - Why?
+    - Linting catches errors
+    - Recommends best practices
+2. Modify the game to make it unique and different from the original
+  - Change the names of things
+    - Follow the guide
+  - Change the events
+    - Rewrite the events

+## Linting

+The linter will show red underline on everything in your code it sees that is not following the style guide.

+As you work through your code solving linter errors ask youself why the linter is suggesting the changes it is suggesting.

+Many of the changes the linter will suggest have to do with the topics below.

 ## Scope